 The facilitator and/or project manager should be prepared to make recommendations for each of the components of the stakeholder engagement strategy (key stakeholders, milestones, and methods of communication).
-Have those recommendations ready to discuss with the participants so that the bulk of the time can be spent refining the strategy rather than starting the strategy from scratch.

 Following this work session, distribute the draft engagement strategy to the working group in advance of Work Session 2.